carlasiles1/Proyecto-Marvel/README.md

 This logo represents the Marvel brand and helps establish the theme of the Marvel Universe in the application.

 ## Navbar
-The **Navbar** is a fixed navigation bar at the top of the page that provides links to the main sections of the application: Home, About, Timeline, Quiz, and Contact.
+The **Navbar** is a fixed navigation bar at the top of the page that provides links to the main sections of the application: Home, About, Quiz, and Contact.

 ![Navbar ](src/assets/img/NavbarTimeLine.png)

 ### Features
 - **Responsive Navigation:** The navbar stays fixed at the top of the page, allowing easy access to the navigation links.
-- **Navigation Links:** Each link directs the user to a different section of the app (Home, About, Timeline, Quiz, Contact).
+- **Navigation Links:** Each link directs the user to a different section of the app (Home, About, Quiz, Contact).
 - **Interactive Hover Effect:** Links change color on hover, providing a visual cue to users.

 ### What does the Navbar do?